sleepymalc/VSCode-LaTeX-Inkscape/README.md

    > After installing it, type `inkscape-figure` in your terminal to make sure you have corrected install it.

 If you're using Linux and Vim, then you are done already.
-But since you're using macOS and VSCode, please follow me, there is some more thing for you to configure.
+But since you're using macOS and VS Code, please follow me, there is some more thing for you to configure.

 #### Set up Inkscape Figure Manager